Award: Associate of Applied Science

 - Applicants who do not meet the residential qualifications will be considered based on space availability only if not all available admitted student slots are used.

 Admission Procedure: Applications to the nursing program are processed during specified application periods.
-Applications for the ADN and Advanced Placement nursing programs must be submitted by February 23, 2018 for ADN and November 17, 2017 for Advanced Placement.
+Applications for the ADN nursing program must be submitted by February 24.
 Students must also apply to the college.

 - The completed nursing admissions on-line application, which begins the process